aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-visual-studio/_index.md

 ﻿---
-title: Microsoft Visual Studio – Aspose.Words for .NET
+title: Microsoft Visual Studio
+second_title: Aspose.Words for .NET
 articleTitle: Microsoft Visual Studio
 linktitle: Microsoft Visual Studio
 description: "How to integrate Aspose.Words with Visual Studio to perform a wide variety of document processing tasks using C#."